jffernan/rails-my-restaurant-review/spec-js.md

 Specs:
 - [x] Use jQuery for implementing new requirements => done.
 - [x] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend. => 'Next Review' button on Review show page to make AJAX get request to render the next review.
+Also, 'More' link on Review index page to make AJAX get request to render full review comment from previous truncated view of the specific review.
-- [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend. => 'More' link on Review index page to make AJAX get request to render full review comment from previous truncated view of the specific review.
-Links to 'Load Reviews' to render a collection of reviews on Review, & Restaurant show pages.
+- [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend. => Links to 'Load Reviews' to render a collection of reviews on Review, & Restaurant show pages.
-- [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM. => User has_many Reviews.
-A specifc user's reviews are rendered on the User show page.
+- [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM. => Restaurant has_many Reviews.
+A specifc restaurant's reviews are rendered on the Restaurant show page after click link "Load Reviews".
 - [x] Use your Rails API and a form to create a resource and render the response without a page refresh. => New Review form.
 - [x] Translate JSON responses into js model objects => AJAX post request of create a New Review rendered on the same page below the form.
 - [x] At least one of the js model objects must have at least one method added by your code to the prototype.
 AJAX post request of create a New Review, with new method 'showRating' displaying rating in a confirmation message on the same page below the form.